hololeo/click-n-ollamarun/README.md

 ## Note

 This bookmarklet works with both `huggingface.co` and `hf.co` URLs.
 Ensure you're on a valid Hugging Face model page when using it.

-For more information on using Hugging Face models with Ollama, visit: https://huggingface.co/docs/hub/en/ollama
+For more information: https://huggingface.co/docs/hub/en/ollama

 ### NotebookLLm podcast on this readme